NitheshgShetty17/bcs601_4mwcs089/README.md

 # BCS601-USN089

 ## Project Title
-Basic Operations Web Program using Python
+Basic Operations Web Application using Python and Flask

 ---

 ## Introduction
-This project is a simple Python-based application developed as part of cloud-based learning.
+This project is a simple Python-based web application developed as part of cloud-based learning.
 It performs basic operations like HCF, LCM calculation, string reversal, and factorial generation.
-The program is designed in a simple and clear way so that each step can be understood easily.
+The application is implemented using Flask and deployed on a cloud platform.

 ---